antongolub/yarn-audit-fix/README.md

   accepts a fix only if the SPDX license of every new package it pulls in passes the allow/deny policy.
 A bare `--license=MIT,ISC` is an allow list.
 An unresolvable SPDX *expression* (`(MIT OR X)`) is flagged, not silently accepted.
+- **Package format** — `--package-type=cjs` accepts a fix only if every new package it pulls in stays require-able: a dependency that has gone **ESM-only** (`"type": "module"` with no CJS `main`/`exports`) would break every `require()` of it in a CommonJS tree, so the fix is left for you to take deliberately.
+It's a consistency check on entry points, not a runtime one — yaf can't prove your code runs, but it can catch a fix that flips a dependency's module format.

 Every skip is attributed in the report — the axis, the blocking package, and the versions tried — so you can widen the target, `--exclude` the package, or accept